Austin College Bulletin 2021-2022

 Transfer Credit for Continuing Students

 Students may with prior approval enroll in courses at other colleges and universities and transfer credit to their Austin College degree program.
-Transfer approval forms are available in the Registrar’s Office.
+Transfer approval forms are available under Forms on the Registrar’s Office website.
 The following transfer credit policies apply to summer or concurrent transfer courses:

 - Transfer courses must be consistent with the academic programs of Austin College.